Find out about the fabulous new facilities available to schools thanks to our new Flutter By garden

-Potteric Carr offers a rich variety of wildlife education programmes for community groups and all key stage level classes from Early Years through to University level.
+Potteric Carr Nature Reserve offers a rich variety of wildlife education programmes for community groups and all key stage level classes from Early Years through to University level.

-The activities held at Potteric Carr aim to inspire people of all ages and backgrounds to take an active interest in local wildlife and its conservation.
+The activities held at Potteric Carr Nature Reserve aims to inspire people of all ages and backgrounds to take an active interest in local wildlife and its conservation.
 We provide children, young people and adults with fun, relevant, high quality environmental education.
-Out of classroom learning at Potteric Carr offers fantastic opportunities for positive, progressive and participative learning.
+Out of classroom learning on site offers fantastic opportunities for positive, progressive and participative learning.

 For more information on the sessions available and costs associated please see our learning pages.